The Wandering Earth (novella): Films

+The Wandering Earth (2019)

 The Wandering Earth was adapted by Frant Gwo into a 2019 live-action film of the same name.
 The film was produced by the China Film Group Corporation and starred Wu Jing.
 It was released on 5 February 2019, and performed well commercially and critically in China and abroad.
 On 21 February 2019, Netflix acquired the film's international streaming rights.

+The Wandering Earth 2 (2023)

 The film inspired a prequel called The Wandering Earth 2, which was directed by Gwo and starred Wu Jing and Andy Lau.
 The film was released in China and North America on 22 January 2023.

+The Wandering Earth 3 (2027)

+The third installment is scheduled for release on February 6, 2027, coinciding with the first day of Chinese New Year.

 Graphic novel

-The Wandering Earth was adapted into a graphic novel by Christopher Bec and illustrated by Steffano Rafaele.
+The Wandering Earth was adapted into a graphic novel by Christopher Bec and illustrated by Stefano Raffaele.
 It was first published in 2020 by CITIC Press Corporation in China.
 The comic was translated into English by S. Qiouyi Lu with its first English language edition being published by Head of Zeus in 2021.

 Benjamin Williams of Comic Book News UK awarded the graphic novel adaptation 4.5 out of 5 stars.
 He praised Rafaele's lavish artwork for capturing the story's setting and scenery.
 He regarded the graphic novel adaptation as superior to the source material since it avoided translation issues by using illustrations to tell the story.
 However, he criticised the characters' lack of depth.